 - To work in partnership with the Archibald Corbett Community Library Arts and Heritage Centre, Corbett Residents Association, the Hither Green Community Association to achieve the aims of the group.

 - To make both sole funding bids and joint bids with the Council and other community organisations to promote the heritage of the area.

 - To create a permanent exhibition in the Archibald Corbett Community Library Arts and Heritage Centre on the creation and future development of the Corbett Estate, in partnership with the council’s Local Studies unit.

 - To provide educational materials and encourage local schools to set up Corbett projects to promote the understanding of the importance of the family unit and of healthy lifestyles.

 - Working in partnership with Lewisham Council’s Planning, Social Services and Housing departments to ensure consideration is given to retaining the number of family houses on the Estate in preference to flat conversions and to develop a strategy for the Corbett Estate to include a register of all care homes, nursing homes, hostels and emergency housing on the estate.

-- To create specific identities on all shopping parades and develop incentive schemes to encourage Corbett residents to buy locally.
+- To create specific identities on all shopping parades and prevent the loss of local shops and amenities, and develop incentive schemes to encourage Corbett residents to buy locally.

 - To create community gardens and street decoration throughout the Estate.